 Children from 3-6 years

-- The Tree of Remembrance
+- The tree of memory

-- How can it be in heaven?
+- What might it be like in heaven?

-- How so?
-For what reason?
+- Why?
+Why?
 Why?, Volume 42

 - Grandpa lives somewhere else now